What is a Greens & Greeting?

 How do I plant the seeds?

 First, tear the envelope open at the top by the notch and remove the contents.
 Then cut the envelope along the dotted line and pop the soil disc back in the pouch.
-Pour over approximately half a mug of water (enough so that the disc expands and the soil is quite soggy) and give it a stir.
+Pour over approximately 125ml of water (enough so that the disc expands and the soil is quite soggy) and give it a stir.

 The pouch should expand so that it can stand up, but if it doesn’t, gently ease the bottom edges of the pouch apart.
-Sprinkle the seeds over the top of the soil, and gently mix them in to the soil so they sit just below the surface (microgreen seeds don't need to be buried).
+Sprinkle the seeds over the top of the soil, and gently mix them in to the soil surface (microgreen seeds don't need to be buried).

 How often should I water the seeds and shoots?